spruceid/rebase/demo/witness/secrets.md

 The `ALCHEMY_API_KEY` secret will be used to access the alchemy api for querying about NFT ownership.
 An API key can be gained by signing up [here](https://docs.alchemy.com/reference/api-overview).

 ### ALCHEMY_MAX_ELAPSED_MINS
 The `ALCHEMY_MAX_ELAPSED_MINS` is a number set to something greater than 0.
-It represents how many minutes can ellapse from the email challenge being sent and the end-user pasting it back before the witness considers the challenge expired.
+It represents how many minutes can elapse from the email challenge being sent and the end-user pasting it back before the witness considers the challenge expired.
 If set to not a number, a negative number, or 0 it will error out.
 ## Twitter Flow
 ### TWITTER_BEARER_TOKEN (Twitter Flow)
 The `TWITTER_BEARER_TOKEN` is the bearer token given from Twitter to the application developer using the [Twitter API](https://developer.twitter.com/en/docs/twitter-api) and will be used (as described [here](https://developer.twitter.com/en/docs/authentication/oauth-2-0/bearer-tokens)) when querying the API.